Shapley Value Approximation Based on k-Additive Games: Introduction

 The uniqueness of the Shapley value comes at a price that poses an inherent drawback to practitioners: its computation scales exponentially with the number of players taking part in the cooperative game.
-Consequently, it becomes due to NP-hardness \cite{Deng.1994} quickly infeasible for increasing feature numbers or even a few datapoints, especially when complex models are in use whose evaluation is highly resource consuming.
-As a viable remedy it is common practice to approximate the Shapley value while providing reliably precise estimates is crucial to obtain meaningful importance scores.
-On this background, the recently sharp increase in attention that XAI attracted, has rapidly fueled the research on approximation algorithms, leading to a diverse landscape of approaches (see \citep{Chen.2023}) for an overview related to feature attribution).
+Consequently, it becomes quickly infeasible for increasing feature numbers or even a few datapoints, especially when complex models are in use whose evaluation is highly resource consuming.
+As a viable remedy, it is common practice to approximate the Shapley value while providing reliably precise estimates is crucial to obtain meaningful importance scores.
+On this background, the recent interest in assigning scores to features, datapoints, or even model components, has fueled the research on approximation algorithms, leading to a diverse landscape of approaches (see \citep{Chen.2023} for an overview).

 \paragraph{Contribution.} We propose with \emph{SVA}$k_{\text{ADD}}$ (Shapley Value Approximation under $k$-additivity) a novel approximation method for the Shapley value based on the concept of $k$-additive games whose structure elicits a denser parameterizable value function.
 Fitting a $k$-additive surrogate game to randomly sampled coalition-value pairs comes with a twofold benefit.
 First, it reduces flexibility, promising faster convergence and second, the Shapley values of the $k$-additive surrogate game are obtained immediately from its representation.
 In summary, our contributions are: